Phone numbers

 • Think about the benefits – when you stop drinking alcohol, there are numerous benefits.
 It frees up your time, improves your health, helps you to sleep better and saves you money

-• Address the reasons why you drink – if you have been drinking because of your job, relationship, stress or anxiety, low self-esteem or the past, take the time to think about what you can do to address this
+• Address the reasons why you drink – if you've been drinking because of your job, relationship, anxiety, low self-esteem or the past, take the time to think about what you can do to address this

-It is important to note that if you are physically dependent on alcohol, it is crucial that you seek medical advice before taking any steps to change your drinking habits.
-Withdrawal from alcohol can be extremely dangerous and is something that should be medically-assisted.
+It's important to note that if you're physically dependent on alcohol, it's crucial that you get medical advice before taking any steps to change your drinking habits.
+Withdrawal from alcohol can be extremely dangerous and is something that should be done with medical support.

 Looking after your mental health